Search for a tool

 How to recognize Caesar Box ciphertext?

-The Caesar box is a transposition cipher, so the coincidence index is the same as that of the plain text.
+Caesar's box is a transposition cipher, its coincidence index is the same as that of the plaintext.

-This cipher appears in many movies or books, the most known are the scytale (parchment / ribbon from Sparta, Greece), the cipher used in Journey to the center of the Earth from Jules Verne (Arne Saknussemm's cryptogram), etc.
+This cipher appears in many movies or books like in Journey to the Center of the Earth by Jules Verne (cryptogram by Arne Saknussemm), etc.

 How to decipher Caesar Box without the size?